FOREX-Euro edges lower ahead of euro zone summit on Greece

 Germany's EU commissioner told German newspaper Bild that the Greek government would probably have to start issuing IOUs to pay wages and pensions and settle outstanding accounts, and that would render Greece unsuitable to remain in the currency union.

-The euro was down about 0.2 percent on the day against the yen at 135.28, but still far above a six-week low of 133.700 yen plumbed on Monday.
+The euro was nearly flat on the day against the yen at 135.47, moving away from a six-week low of 133.700 yen plumbed on Monday.

-Despite the common currency's relative resilience in the face of the Greek crisis, the country's murky future in the euro zone and its deep fiscal woes cloud the currency's long-term prospects.
+Despite the common currency's relative reliance in the face of the Greek crisis, the country's murky future in the euro zone and its ongoing financial woes cloud the currency's long-term prospects.

 "The ongoing uncertainty will be negative for the euro and risk appetite," Kathy Lien, managing director of FX strategy for BK Asset Management, wrote in a note to clients.